 Supervised parenting time provides a safe, fun place for non-custodial parents and their children to spend time together.
-Caterpillars Parenting Director is present at all times and writes a report of what occurred during the visit while coaching the parent based on the Circle of Security® model.
+Parenting Center staff is present at all times and writes a report of what occurred during the visit while coaching the parent based on the Circle of Security® model.

 Allows parents to transfer a child back and forth without having to come in contact with one another, either by choice or court order.
 Caterpillars Parenting Director is responsible for working with each parent individually to establish the schedule if one is not already set-up in a parenting plan.

 The YWCA’s commitment to racial and social justice is one of the common threads that unites YWCAs across the country.
 Eliminating racism is one of the two central principles of the YWCA mission, along with the empowerment of women.
 And, at the core of the YWCA’s work, is the recognition that not all women, or all people, are treated equally.